If you remember nothing else:

 Surface voice is what every template captures: sentence length, vocabulary choices, contractions, tone, formatting preferences.
 “Use short sentences.
 Avoid jargon.
 Write in active voice.”
 These are style rules.
 They are useful.
 But they are not your voice.

-Deep voice is what templates miss entirely: your opinions, your reasoning patterns, your go-to analogies, what you find interesting about a topic, what you dismiss as irrelevant, how you think about cause and effect.
-“I believe most digital transformation fails because of incentive misalignment, not technology” is a voice element.
+Deep voice is what templates miss: your opinions, your reasoning patterns, your go-to analogies, what you find interesting about a topic, what you dismiss as irrelevant, how you think about cause and effect.
+“I believe most digital overhauls fail because of incentive misalignment, not technology” is a voice element.
 It shapes how you write about everything.
 No style guide captures it.

 The CyberCorsairs “Taste Interviewer” method gets closest.
 It uses 100 questions across seven categories: Beliefs and Contrarian Takes, Writing Mechanics, Aesthetic Crimes, Voice and Personality, Structural Preferences, Hard Nos, and Red Flags.
-The key insight is brilliant: “Taste isn’t what you like, but what you reject.”
+The central idea is sharp: taste isn’t what you like, but what you reject.

 That is the breakthrough.
 Defining your voice by what you would never write is more powerful than defining it by what you would.
 Most templates ask “What is your tone?”
 The better question is “What makes you cringe when other people write it?”